Field-effect transistor: Advantages

 Field-effect transistors have high gate-to-drain current resistance, of the order of 100 MΩ or more, providing a high degree of isolation between control and flow.
 Because base current noise will increase with shaping time, a FET typically produces less noise than a bipolar junction transistor (BJT), and is found in noise-sensitive electronics such as tuners and low-noise amplifiers for VHF and satellite receivers.
 It exhibits no offset voltage at zero drain current and makes an excellent signal chopper.
 It typically has better thermal stability than a BJT.

-Because the FETs are controlled by gate charge, once the gate is closed or open, there is no additional power draw, as there would be with a bipolar junction transistor or with non-latching relays in some states.
+Because the FETs are controlled by gate charge, once the gate is closed or open, there is no additional power draw, as there would be with a BJT or with non-latching relays in some states.
 This allows extremely low-power switching, which in turn allows greater miniaturization of circuits because heat dissipation needs are reduced compared to other types of switches.

 Disadvantages

-A field-effect transistor has a relatively low gain–bandwidth product compared to a bipolar junction transistor.
+A field-effect transistor has a relatively low gain–bandwidth product compared to a BJT.
 MOSFETs are very susceptible to overload voltages, thus requiring special handling during installation.
 The fragile insulating layer of the MOSFET between the gate and the channel makes it vulnerable to electrostatic discharge or changes to threshold voltage during handling.
 This is not usually a problem after the device has been installed in a properly designed circuit.

 FETs often have a very low "on" resistance and have a high "off" resistance.
 However, the intermediate resistances are significant, and so FETs can dissipate large amounts of power while switching.
 Thus, efficiency can put a premium on switching quickly, but this can cause transients that can excite stray inductances and generate significant voltages that can couple to the gate and cause unintentional switching.
 FET circuits can therefore require very careful layout and can involve trades between switching speed and power dissipation.
 There is also a trade-off between voltage rating and "on" resistance, so high-voltage FETs have a relatively high "on" resistance and hence conduction losses.